-^{} Represents a blended group fee rate containing various breakpoints.
+Represents a blended group fee rate containing various breakpoints.

-The fund's group fee is determined by applying the group fee rate to the fund's average daily net assets.
-At December 31, 2005, the effective annual group fee rate was 0.31%.
-The individual fund fee is 0.25% on assets up to \$15 billion and 0.21% on assets above \$15 billion.
+Each fund's group fee is determined by applying the group fee rate to the fund's average daily net assets.
+At October 31, 2005, the effective annual group fee rate was 0.31%.
+The individual fund fees are as follows: Global Stock, International Growth & Income, and International Stock Funds, 0.35%; European Stock, Japan, and New Asia Funds, 0.50%; Emerging Europe & Mediterranean, Emerging Markets Stock, International Discovery, and Latin America Funds, 0.75%.

-A discussion about the factors and conclusions considered by the Board in approving the fund's investment management contract with T. Rowe Price appears in the fund's semiannual report to shareholders for the period ended June 30.
+A discussion about the factors and conclusions considered by the Board in approving the fund's investment management contract with T. Rowe Price International appears in the fund's semiannual report to shareholders for the period ending April 30, 2005.